thekamik/email-automation-with-gpt-ai-and-python/README.md

    Sent messages are moved to the specified folder.

 2. The program is ready to use.
-   Install OpenAI library: pip install openai
-   Fill in the API key and login information.
+   Only fill in the API key and login information and Install OpenAI library: pip install openai

 3. If you find a bug or have an idea to improve the program, please e-mail me.

-4. If you support my work you can buy me a coffee: https://www.buymeacoffee.com/kuczera
+4. If you support my work, you can buy me a coffee: https://www.buymeacoffee.com/kuczera